Home-Style Dishes

 Why people make this dish

 After an evening of cold dishes — however impressive in presentation — there is always a moment when the stomach craves something warm and properly cooked.
-This mango prawn stir-fry is Bro Niu’s answer: bright, sweet, and deeply satisfying.
+This mango prawn stir-fry is Nourilo’s answer: bright, sweet, and deeply satisfying.
 It pairs beautifully with a hot soup on the side to restore warmth to the stomach.
 The lesson from Cantonese food culture: a dish served hot, with good wok technique, is what truly nourishes.
 With the right technique, the prawns will be silky smooth every time.

 Cooking technique note